nasa/fmdtools/_sources/docs/Glossary.rst.txt

 	Disturbances
 		A specific sequence of variable values over time which may modify system behavior.

-	Approach
+	Sample
 		A set of :term:`scenario` s to simulate a model over to represent certain hazards or parameters of interest.
-May be generated using :class:`fmdtools.sim.approach.SampleApproach` for fault modes or :class:`fmdtools.sim.approach.NominalApproach` for nominal parameters.
+May be generated using :class:`fmdtools.sim.sample.FaultSample` for fault modes or :class:`fmdtools.sim.sample.ParameterSample` for nominal parameters.

 	Nested Approach
-		The result of simulating a fault sampling :term:`Approach` (:class:`fmdtools.sim.approach.SampleApproach`) within a nominal :term:`Approach` (:class:`fmdtools.sim.approach.NominalApproach`).
+		The result of simulating a fault sampling :term:`Approach` (:class:`fmdtools.sim.sample.SampleApproach`) within a nominal :term:`Approach` (:class:`fmdtools.sim.sample.ParameterSample`).
 Created in :func:`fmdtools.sim.propagate.nested_approach`

 	Static Propagation
 		The undirected propagation of model behaviors within a timestep.
 Defined for each function using :meth:`fmdtools.define.block.FxnBlock.static_behavior`, which may run multiple times in a timestep until behavior has converged.